Does Medicare Cover Nursing Home Care? Long-Term Care Explained

 Medicare Part A covers skilled nursing facility care when:

-1. You have a qualifying hospital stay of at least 3 consecutive days as an inpatient (observation doesn't count) 2.
-You enter the SNF within 30 days of leaving the hospital 3.
-You need skilled care (nursing or therapy) daily 4.
+1. You have a qualifying hospital stay of at least 3 days in a row as an inpatient.
+An observation stay does not count.
+2. You enter the SNF within 30 days of leaving the hospital 3.
+You need skilled care (nursing or therapy) each day 4.
 A doctor orders the care 5.
 The SNF is Medicare-certified

 SNF Coverage Costs (2025)